 Use readability scoring to test your copy

 Everyone – even non-writers – can see how to make their writing more readable using objective scoring like Flesch-Kincaid Grade Level.
-You can also use software such as MS Word or VT Readability to test your grade level.
-With VT Readability you can even test full PDFs or text snippets and improve them based on the feedback.
+You can also use software such as MS Word or VT Writer to test your grade level.
+With VT Writer you can even test full PDFs or text snippets and improve them based on the feedback.
 The nice thing is that there’s a free version available.

 A final word

-In summary, in this crisis SMEs are doing amazing work under very difficult circumstances.
+In summary, in this crisis, SMEs are doing amazing work under very difficult circumstances.
 As you look to communicate, keep your audience in mind, and try to speak plainly.

 Writing and editing for clear communications takes time.
 And we know that’s something you may not have a lot of right now.
-But clear, consistent communications are worth it, and have never been more important.
+But clear, consistent communications are worth it and have never been more important.
 Good luck with your communications.